 While more diverse research is needed to better understand these ethnic differences in dementia, finding minorities to participate in studies has been a challenge.
 Latinos currently comprise less than 8% of current dementia research studies – in spite of the fact that the prevalence of dementia in Latinos is as much as 50% higher than it is in non-Hispanic Caucasian participants.

 Families interested in current Latino dementia research opportunities can visit the Alzheimer’s Association’s TrialMatch page for more information.

 At Home Sweet Home In-Home Care, caregivers are fully trained and experienced in helping Latino families impacted by dementia with whatever their unique challenges are, preserving the highest quality of life possible.
 We accomplish this by consulting with each senior at home prior to the start of services, allowing us to develop a customized plan of care.
 Then we carefully monitor the care plan over time to ensure that needs are always fully met, adapting as needs change over time.

 If the need is for just a little help with housework and meals, companionship, and transportation, or if more specialized dementia care is required, Home Sweet Home In-Home Care can offer the ideal customized solution.
-Call us at (269) 373-5444 to arrange for your free in-home consultation to learn more about options for in-home care in Kalamazoo and surrounding areas.
+Contact us at (269) 373-5444 to arrange for your free in-home consultation to learn more about options for home health care in Battle Creek, MI and surrounding Michigan communities.